awilliams-atx/Tron/README.md

 You and your opponent are light cycle riders trapped inside a virtual computer world, and there's only one way out--and only one will leave.

-Escape this virtual world by being the last rider riding.
+Escape this virtual world by becoming the last rider riding.

 * **Do not collide into the walls.**
-* **Do not collide into your opponent's trail.**
+* **Do not collide into the trails.**

 ### Keys